Pierre Landry Kaboré

 Pierre Landry Kaboré (born 5 July 2001) is a Burkinabé professional footballer who plays for Scottish Premiership side Heart of Midlothian, as a winger or forward.
 He has also represented Burkina Faso at international level.

-Kaboré previously played for ASF Bobo Dioulasso, Salitas FC, AS SONABEL, SOL FC and Narva Trans.
+Kaboré previously played for ASF Bobo, Salitas, AS SONABEL, SOL and Narva Trans.

 Club career

-Kaboré started his career with Burkinabé side ASF Bobo Dioulasso.
-Following his stint there, he signed for Salitas FC in 2021.
+Kaboré started his career with Burkinabé side ASF Bobo.
+Following his stint there, he signed for Salitas in 2021.
 One year later, he signed for AS SONABEL.
-Subsequently, he signed for Ivorian side SOL FC in 2022.
+Subsequently, he signed for Ivorian side SOL in 2022.

 Ahead of the 2024 season, he signed for Estonian side Narva Trans.
 Burkinabé news website 226foot.com wrote in 2025 that he was a "has been a key figure for his side" while playing for the club.

 In August 2025, he signed for Scottish Premiership side Heart of Midlothian.
 He scored his first two goals for Hearts in a 4-0 victory over Dundee.